-White nationalists are using fake Antifa Twitter accounts to disrupt protests
+White nationalists are using fake antifa Twitter accounts to disrupt protests

 Combating online account fraud is difficult: New accounts crop up all the time and can amplify their messaging quickly.
 Fraudsters can also move their activity from online to offline.
 Online social networks have empowered social movements to amass a lot of participants very quickly.
 However, there is no way to control who shows up.
 Some people may seek to undermine a protest.

 “In the 1960s, plotting a demonstration would take a long time, you’d go to all these meetings and you see people going to the meetings.
 Now when things are organized online—it’s just whoever shows up is there.
-You don’t know the objectives of the people who are out there.”
+You don’t know the objectives of the people who are out there,” says Meyer.